In Anne Arundel County, disposing of tomorrow's trash may hinge on mining yesterday's garbage.

 When the project is completed next summer, the town will have avoided the high cost of capping and monitoring an abandoned landfill and will be able to reuse the property as a park.

-Anne Arundel has had some experience with mining.
-It shifted garbage from one disposal area to another last year to create a marsh and a pond the state requested to compensate for destroyed wetlands.
+Anne Arundel County already has some experience with mining.
+It shifted garbage from one disposal area to another last year to create a marsh and a pond the state requested to compensate for wetlands that had been destroyed there.

-Still, mining is not for everyone, said Mr. Salerni.
-Digging up garbage can be expensive, smelly and potentially hazardous.
+Still, mining is not for everyone, said Mr. Salerni, a member of a Solid Waste Association of North America panel attempting to draft national mining standards.
+Digging up old garbage can be expensive, smelly and potentially hazardous.
 That must be weighed against the financial and environmental costs of leaving the trash where it is.